Programie/KodiAddon-HttpScrobbler/README.md

 ## Installation

 Just [download this repository](https://github.com/Programie/KodiAddon-HttpScrobbler/archive/refs/heads/main.zip) as zip archive and install it in Kodi using "Install from zip file" in the add-on browser (Settings > Addons).
+NOTE requires "Enable Unknown Sources" to be enabled first.

 After that, configure the backend, username and password in the Addon settings.